Fin Donnelly: 42nd Parliament

 New electoral districts in the Greater Vancouver area, added for the 2015 election, resulted in Donnelly moving to the re-created Port Moody—Coquitlam riding, effectively shifting his representative area northwards by removing New Westminster and adding the entirety of Port Moody.
 In the election, Donnelly was challenged by City of Vancouver's chief digital officer Jessie Adcock for the Liberal Party, Canadian Forces veteran Tim Laidler for the Conservative Party, and Green Party member Marcus Madsen, as well as Roland Verrier of the Marxist–Leninist again.
 Though Donnelly won his riding with 36% of the vote, the Liberal Party won the general election and formed a majority government, with the Conservative Party taking over the official opposition status and the NDP as the third party.
 With a reduced number of MPs, party leader Tom Mulcair appointed Donnelly to be the NDP critic for Fisheries, Oceans, and the Canadian Coast Guard, a post he previously held in 2009-2012 and since acted as deputy to.

 In the 42nd Canadian Parliament he again sponsored the private member bill C-228 which proposed to amend the Fisheries Act to require commercial finfish aquaculture only take place in closed containment facilities.
 This time it was voted on in December 2016, but was defeated with a majority of the Liberal Party MPs (who were granted a free vote) and the Conservative Party voting against the bill, though all NDP, Bloc Quebecois and Green Party MPs voted in favour.
 In March 2016 Donnelly re-introduced the Ban on Shark Fin Importation Act (Bill C-251).
 It only received a first reading but was introduced into the senate by Conservative senator Michael L. MacDonald in April 2017.
 Donnelly did not re-introduce his previous bill to prohibit oil tankers off B.C.'s north coast, though the government house bill Oil Tanker Moratorium Act (Bill C-48) was introduced that would accomplish much the same except it would still allow small general purpose tankers.

 Donnelly announced in December 2018 that he would not be standing in the 2019 federal election.

 Provincial politics

 On September 2, 2020 Donnelly announced he was seeking the BC NDP nomination in the riding of Coquitlam-Burke Mountain for the upcoming provincial election.
 He was acclaimed as the party's candidate on September 14.
-At the October 24, 2020 election, he defeated incumbent BC Liberal candidate Joan Isaacs to become the riding's MLA.
+At the October 24, 2020 election, he defeated one-term incumbent BC Liberal candidate Joan Isaacs to become the riding's MLA.
 He was appointed Parliamentary Secretary for Fisheries and Aquaculture by Premier John Horgan on November 26, 2020.

 Initially without an assignment in Premier David Eby's government, Donnelly was named Parliamentary Secretary for Watershed Restoration on January 20, 2023.

+On May 9, 2024 Donnelly announced he would be retiring as an MLA at the next election, scheduled for October of that year.